Mission Santa Clara de Asís: History

+The fifth mission church was constructed in 1822 and 1825 in the same place that the six mission stands today.
+When the fifth mission got destroyed by fire in October 1926.
+After the mission got destroyed the other adobe buildings that compromised the complex were demolished to make classrooms and dormitories for Santa Clara University.

 Initially, there was tension between the people of the mission and those in the nearby Pueblo de San Josè over disputed ownership rights of land and water.
 The tension was relieved when a road, the Alameda, was built by two hundred Native Americans to link the communities together.
 On Sundays, people from San Jose would come to the mission for services, until the building of St. Joseph's Church in 1803.
 In that year, the mission of Santa Clara reported a Native American population of 1,271.
 In the same tabular report, its resident priest estimated that 10,000 cattle, 9,500 sheep, 730 horses, 35 mules, and 55 swine were on mission lands, while about 3,000 fanegas of grain (some 220 lb each of wheat, barley or corn) had been harvested.
+The Ohlone people had small settlements and lived on hunting and gathering.
+When spanish came to the indians it forced them to begin civilization.
+They forced the people of the land to have to change their ways from before to rely on the Spanish. for their supplies and pressured them to follow traditions of the spanish.